derekvincent/djv-iac-infra-module/routing/README.md

 # Transit Gateway/VPC routing rules
-Allows for the setting defined routing rules against a specific table and against a Transit Gateway or VPC perring connection.
+Allows for the setting defined routing rules against a specific table and against a Transit Gateway or VPC peering connection.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements